akostrik/CPP_module_42/README.md

 * `override` keyword is a C++11 extension

 ## final function
-* proihibite `virtual` functions in the inherited classes
+* prohibites `virtual` functions in the inherited classes

 ## template function
 * allows functions and classes to operate with generic types.
 This allows a function or class declaration to reference via a generic variable another different class (built-in or newly declared data type) without creating full declaration for each of these different classes.